ehiggs/spark-terasort/README.md

 ## Performance

 This terasort doesn't use the partitioning scheme that Hadoop's Terasort uses.
 This results in not very good performance.
-I could copy the TeraPartioner file from the Hadoop tree verbatim but I thought it would be more appropriate to rewrite more of it in Scala.
+I could copy the Partitioning code from the Hadoop tree verbatim but I thought it would be more appropriate to rewrite more of it in Scala.